 I confess, I am a tiny wee little bit of a language purist and try to avoid Anglicisms wherever feasible, although I'm not dogmatic.
 I translate a lot of technical stuff and walk the tightrope between technological precision and linguistic aesthetics on a daily basis and I probably crashed more often than I realize.
 I like to play games with my bilingual friends, bantering faux Germanisms and Anglicisms at wit, but at least I know what I'm doing.
 To know the rules means to be allowed to play with them.

 But what really puts me off is the everyday, unthinking, unnecessary, slack, vain and dumb usage of Anglicisms.
-With them, even a suburban bimbo thinks she gets some sort of cosmopolitan airs and graces and even an advertising agency from Wuppertal, Bergkamen-Oberaden or Buchloe manages to appear like a globalized multinational organization or so they think.
+With them, even a suburban bimbo thinks she gets some sort of cosmopolitan airs and graces and even an advertising agency from Wuppertal or Bergkamen-Oberaden manages to appear like a globalized multinational organization or so they think.
 But isn't that what all German companies above a certain turnover-level want to be: Global Players!
 (This is Neudeutsch, by the way.)
 Never mind that their clients haven't the foggiest what they're getting sold, and the customers, users and consumers further down the food chain even less.
-That all those pretentious phoney-, malaprop- and dumb-isms go together with a hearty distaste for the American culture of which most of it is derived is an issue too "political" to be discussed her, but I had to mention it as not to burst.
+That all those pretentious phoney-, malaprop- and dumb-isms go together with a hearty distaste for the American culture of which most of it is derived is an issue too "political" to be discussed here, but I had to mention it to avoid bursting a vessel.

 Another thing is the absolutely loathsome way of giving German films English titles, because they sound less awful that way, mainly because hardly anybody understands what they stand for anyway.
 If those morons would only know the agony to be asked by one's bright, 80-ish mother what "Suck my Dick" (Yes, the title of a German film!) means, they'd never do it, but then they probably don't HAVE bright mothers or they wouldn't be morons.